paulbradshaw/dealingwithdocuments/README.md

 * Identifying entities in documents (people, places, organisations, dates and times)
 * Organising documents
 * Publishing documents
+* Matching names referred to in different ways in different documents

 ## Tools for dealing with documents